James-Zeyu-Li/pathPlanner/README.md

         - Station is from the CSV file from `Transport Canada.
 (2024, October 22).
 Zero-Emission Vehicle Charging stations` wesbite
     - graph.json: Represents the route connections and distances between nodes.
     - mapData.py: construct the graph from the nodes.json

+### Run frontend

+Prerequisites
+Download and install from Node.js official website.
+Backend Service: Make sure the backend service is running on http://127.0.0.1:5000. python3 app.py

+1. Navigate to the Frontend Directory: Open a terminal or command prompt and navigate to the frontend folder: cd pathPlanner/charging-strategy-frontend

+2. Install Dependencies: Install the required npm packages by running: npm install
+3. Start the Frontend: Start the development server with the following command npm start